Undack/ir2mqtt/README.md

 ## Features

-- Manage all IR codes easily.
-- Receive and store IR codes automatically.
+- Receive IR codes from remotes and publish them to mqtt
-- Copy MQTT topics for use in external applications.
-- Send IR codes directly to hardware.
+- Receive IR codes from mqtt and transmit them via IR
+- Automatically add binary sensors for receiving and button for transmitting each detected code to home assistant

 ### Supported Devices